kkKaan/metu-ceng-THEs/CENG 213 - Data Structures/the3/README.md

 - **Printing**: The `Print` method displays the contents of the hash table.

+## METUMaps Implementation (METUMaps.cpp)

+The `METUMaps` class is designed for journey planning.
+It provides functionality to plan and manage journeys between locations on the map.
+Key features of the implementation include:

+- **Journey Management**: You can start a journey, set a starting location, set a destination, and update your location during the journey.

+- **Caching Routes**: The class caches routes for faster access when calculating routes between locations.

+- **Error Handling**: It includes error handling for cases like attempting to change destinations during a journey or starting a journey without valid locations.

+- **Display Information**: The class provides information about the current journey, including the current location and estimated time left.

-Explore the source code for detailed information about each class and its methods.
+Explore the source code files (`Graph.cpp`, `HashTable.cpp`, and `METUMaps.cpp`) for detailed information about each class and its methods.

-For usage examples and more details, refer to the source code files `Graph.cpp` and `HashTable.cpp`.
+For usage examples and more details, refer to the source code.

 If you have any questions or need further assistance, feel free to reach out.